encinares16/auto-sendsale-ecpay/README.md

 ![add references](guide/run.png)

 **Option 1: Restart Application**
 In the menu, select Option 1 to restart the app.
-You can edit references.txt and add the next batch of entries.
+You can edit references.txt and add the next batch of entries. <br><br>
 ![add references](guide/restart-app.png)

 **Option 2: Check Transaction Status**
-In the menu, select Option 2 to check the transaction status and append the declined transactions to the CSV file located in the output folder.
+In the menu, select Option 2 to check the transaction status and append the declined transactions to the CSV file located in the output folder.<br><br>
 ![add references](guide/output.png)